 A business should implement scanning and mobility devices.
 Ideally, these mobile data collection devices should be connected to a central information system so supervisors can observe real-time inventory data as it’s captured.

-Mobile data collection devices make it easy to count inventory as warehouse workers perform their daily tasks.
+Mobile data collection devices make it easy to do physical inventory counts as warehouse workers perform their daily tasks.
 Even when inventory employees use solutions and strategies that make accurate inventory tracking part of their normal activities, organizations should still set time aside to perform a full count of warehouse space.
 Even with proper data collection during picking and storage, workers may lose track of damaged products or fail to acknowledge when merchandise goes missing due to theft.

 Many businesses perform yearly counts, but this may not be frequent enough.
 Organizations should find the inventory count cycle that works best for them.
 When a company implements a new software system or launches a new product, these events demand an accurate inventory number to start proper planning.

 The decision to conduct a full count of inventory shouldn’t be a surprise.
 It should be an important project and scheduled when employees have the time and resources to undertake the activities properly.
 The Vend Blog advised retailers to perform full counts after normal business hours and during slow periods.

 If counts are rushed and performed in tandem with other projects, it may cause employees to speed through tasks or ignore possible red flags in order to get things done.
 Managers must set inventory employees up for success by properly scheduling big projects and communicating how important the final numbers will be for ongoing business.